 How do MCP Gateways help monitor and control AI agent tool usage?

-MCP gateways track every tool call, bash command, and file operation from connected AI agents.
+MCP gateways track tool calls across connected MCP servers, while agent monitoring can extend visibility to local non-MCP activity such as shell commands, file reads, file writes, and prompt submissions.
 Real-time monitoring dashboards show server health, usage patterns, and security alerts.
 Administrators can block dangerous commands, restrict file access, and control MCP permissions before operations execute.
 Complete audit trails support SOC 2 and internal compliance programs with granular detail on who accessed what data and when, following OWASP security principles for AI applications.